 The university offers primary, junior and senior high school, tertiary and post-graduate courses.
 Tertiary courses include Engineering, Education, Criminology, Business courses such as Accountancy, Management Accounting and Business Administration, Hospitality and Tourism Management, Information System and Technology, Computer Science and Maritime Training Courses required by the Maritime Industry Authority ("MARINA") for officers and crew on board Philippine and/or foreign registered ships operating in Philippine and/or international waters.
-For SY 2020-2021, STI WNU was given government permits to offer Bachelor of Science in Retail Technology and Consumer Science Program.
+For SY 2020-2021, STI WNU was given government permits to offer the Bachelor of Science in Retail Technology and Consumer Science Program and a 2-year Associate in Retail Technology Program.
 Post-graduate courses include Master's degrees in Business Administration, Public Administration, Nursing and Education, and Doctorate degrees in Public Administration and Educational Management.